Monday, May 30

 This morning after breakfast, it's off to Worms, Germany - famous for the Diet of Worms in 1521.
 This was an imperial diet (assembly) of the Holy Roman Empire called by King Charles V. This assembly is most memorable for the Edict of Worms, which addressed Martin Luther and the effects of the Protestant Reformation.
 Again, as in all of these sights, Pastor Paul will share various insights into the history of the reformation.

 Later today, we'll head to Heidelberg, Germany, for dinner and a good night's rest.

 Sunday, June 5

 Heidelberg is a University town on the banks of the Neckar River in southwest Germany.
 Heidelberg University is Germany's oldest and one of Europe's most reputable universities and played a leading part in the Reformation, and the conflict between Lutheranism and Calvinism, in the 15th and 16th centuries.
 We'll spend time high on the hill at Heidelberg Castle where Luther spent time and defended his 95 Theses.

 Then we'll make our way to Rothenburg, Germany for dinner and spend the night.

-Today we will spend some time in Rothenburg, known for its well-preserved medieval old town, and a destination for tourists from around the world.
-It is also part of the popular Romantic Road through southern Germany.
-More recently, Rothenburg played a central role in the rise of Nazi Germany, and in March 1945, during World War II, Germany soldiers were stationed in Rothenburg to defend it.
-On March 31, bombs were dropped by 16 planes, but the US Army knew the historic importance and beauty of Rothenburg, so took control using artillery so as to protect this Medieval town.
+Today we will spend some time in Rothenburg.
+Known for its well-preserved medieval old town and a destination for tourists from around the world, it is also part of the popular Romantic Road through southern Germany.
+More recently, Rothenburg played a central role in the rise of Nazi Germany, and in March 1945, during World War II, German soldiers were stationed in Rothenburg to defend it.
+On March 31, bombs were dropped by 16 planes, but the US Army knew the historic importance and beauty of Rothenburg, so took control using artillery to protect this Medieval town.